TeamHypersomnia/Hypersomnia/README.md

 # Opening the to-do list

+**As of currently, I advise against modifying the files inside ToDo/.
+It is because even the smallest change yields a completely different file which makes it impossible to merge, should a conflict arise.
+We will switch to some other solution soon.** However, feel free to read the list.

 The official to-do list of this project is located in ToDo/todo.tdl.

 To properly view it, you have to download this hierarchical task manager: http://www.codeproject.com/Articles/5371/ToDoList-An-effective-and-flexible-way-to-keep-on

 Of importance are:
-- Hypersomnia->Doing->Current tasks - tasks in progress.
+- **Hypersomnia->Doing->Current tasks** - tasks in progress.
-- Hypersomnia->Doing->ToDo - tasks that may be undertaken at any moment.
+- **Hypersomnia->Doing->ToDo** - tasks that may be undertaken at any moment.
-- Hypersomnia->Doing->Scratchpad - low priority things that will need to be done eventually in some distant future.
+- **Hypersomnia->Doing->Scratchpad** - low priority things that will need to be done eventually in some distant future.
-- Hypersomnia->Doing->Done - completed tasks.
+- **Hypersomnia->Doing->Done** - completed tasks.

 # How to build
 from: http://hypersomnia.pl/join/